snicker02/Catoptron3D/README.md

 Diminishing returns are steep: 2x2 buys most of the improvement at under 3x the cost, 3x3 buys another 9 points for twice that again.
 2x2 is the default.

+### When the image boxes tile without gaps

+A shared preset built on `Flame IFS base` rendered as dense speckle at every setting.
+The cause is in the flame, not the renderer, and it is worth understanding because it is easy to build by accident.

+Its four corner maps are at scale exactly **0.5** with translations at the four corners, so they **tile the square perfectly**.
+Their image boxes therefore leave NO gap, and box containment can never prove a point is outside — the recursion has nothing to separate.
+Measured over the bounding volume, the estimate is negative (reported as inside) for the median sample, and the union of boxes covers 62% of the hull at scale 0.5, dropping to 38% at scale 0.40.

+What that means in practice: the estimate resolves the surface only to about `hull / 2^iters`.
+At 10 iterations that is roughly 2e-3, which at a camera distance of 1.6 is about one pixel — so every pixel straddles the resolution limit and the result is speckle rather than surface.

+More iterations do not rescue it: measured on that preset, speckle rose from 50.0 at 10 iterations to 53.2 at 12 and 54.1 at 14, because float32 error is growing faster than the extra level refines. **A tiling IFS is intrinsically hard for a distance estimator.** Pulling the corner scale slightly below 0.5 opens real gaps and gives the recursion something to bite on.

+**Step scale now goes to 0.** At 0 this stops being sphere tracing and becomes a fixed-step marcher advancing one hit epsilon per step — the most robust setting against thin sheets and by far the slowest.
+With a normal step budget the ray never arrives and the frame renders empty, so March steps has to go up a long way to match.

 ### Iteration depth, float32, and speckle on deep flames

 The backward maps **expand**, by roughly the reciprocal of the contraction each step, so any